 We can see some positive changes here, with slight increases at both ends of the salary brackets for many job titles!
 Does this mean digital marketing professionals have seen an increase in their salaries?

-Digital Marketing salaries – what has changed?
+Digital Marketing – has there been salary changes?

 65% of digital marketing professionals working in ecommerce have seen an increase in their salary over the last 12 months.
 34% told us their salary stayed the same, while only 1% saw a decrease in their salary.
 In 2018, 30% said their salary stayed the same while 67% had an increase, so there has been a slight change since then.

-Why did some digital marketing salaries stay the same or decrease?
+Why did some salaries decrease?

 Now we know what the changes to digital marketing salaries, we want to find out why some respondents did not see an increase in their salary.